Particular/docs.particular.net/servicecontrol/monitoring-instances/installation/creating-config-file.md

 Default: `Particular.Monitoring`

-Warn: After changing this setting it's necessary to run Monitoring instance setup procedure by executing `ServiceControl.Monitoring.exe -s` in the command prompt.
+Warning: After changing this setting it's necessary to run Monitoring instance setup procedure by executing `ServiceControl.Monitoring.exe -s` in the command prompt.
 This ensures that all necessary queues are created and properly configured.

 ### Monitoring/HttpHostname